Gor Mahia defender Joash Onyango wins Most Valuable Player Award

-Onyango bagged Sh1 million to become the first defender to win the award since the awards’ inception.
-He also becomes the third Gor Mahia player after George ‘Blackberry’ Odhiambo and Meddie Kagere, who have since left the club.
+Onyango bagged Sh1 million to become the first defender to win the award since its the awards' inception.
+He also becomes the third Gor Mahia player after George ‘Blackbery’ Odhiambo and Meddie Kagere, who have since left the club.

 The Gor Mahia defender had a great season leading his club to win their record 18th Kenyan Premier League (KPL) title and also helped them qualify to the quarter-finals of CAF Confederations Cup.